A Message from our Religious School Principal, Fran Pearlman

 The ENJC Religious School consists of children who attend grades Pre-Gan/Gan (pre-k/kindergarten) through Hay (7th grade), with classes meeting on different weekdays, Monday through Thursday.
-Our Principal/Educational Director, Chazan Ralph Nussbaum, has directed our school for the past ten years, supported by a talented, dedicated staff of teachers and professional educators.
-Our Rabbi, Ian Silverman, is actively involved, visiting every class weekly to discuss and study the current parsha of the week.
+Our Principal, Fran Pearlman, is supported by a talented, dedicated staff of teachers and professional educators.
+Our Rabbi, Ian Silverman, is actively involved, visiting every class weekly.

-Our latest addition is a New Media Center containing a Smartboard™ and multiple computers.
+Our Media Center includes several computers as well as a Smartboard™.
 This state-of-the-art technology is certain to create an exciting learning environment for our students.

 The Primary Program for grades K-2 (Pre-Gan and Gan) meets once per week (K & 1st grade for one hour), (2nd grade for two hours).
 The curriculum, in conjunction with programming, introduces our students to Shabbat and the Jewish Holidays, the study of Torah and mitzvoth, the Hebrew language, Israel and much more.
 Arts and crafts are utilized to heighten a sense of appreciation and enjoyment.